valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 2.0.6 =
+* Run the 'option_tree' array through validation when importing data and layouts.
+* Fix a bug where list items and sliders were not allowing the user to select the input field.
+* Add a filter that allows you to not load resources for meta boxes if you're not going to use them.
+* Update option-tree.pot file.

 = 2.0.5 =
 * Change the way the 'option_tree_settings' array validates.
 Strip out those damn slashes!